time-palominodb/PalominoClusterTool/AnsiblePlaybooks/Ubuntu-12.04/README.md

    1. Install the python-mysqldb module ("apt-get install python-mysqldb") on your Ansible control host.
    1. Symlink PalominoClusterToolLayout.ini to the cluster type you want to build.
    1. Edit PalominoClusterToolLayout.ini and put in your list of servers.
-Copy the result into /etc/ansible/hosts.
+   1. Run 00-Setup_PalominoClusterTool.sh to prepare your workstation to build the distributed cluster.
    1. Edit MySQLMasterSlaves/variables-masters.yml and set the MySQL variables according to how you'd like.
 The files have comments to help you decide if you're not a guru MySQL DBA.